HamidG420/comfy-store/README.md

 - React query is used for caching the responses and improving the user experience by offering almost seamless browsing through the website.

 - It's a front-end project.
 I didn't develop the back-end and have no information about the implementation of it.
-However,[Here](https://documenter.getpostman.com/view/18152321/2s9Xy5KpTi) you can read a brief documentation provided by John Smilga, The original contributor of the project, for the API.
+However, [Here](https://documenter.getpostman.com/view/18152321/2s9Xy5KpTi) you can read a brief documentation provided by John Smilga, The original contributor of the project, for the API.

 This is just a demo project for educational purposes and heavily based on [React 18 Tutorial and Projects Udemy Course](https://www.udemy.com/course/react-tutorial-and-projects-course) Comfy Store project.
 You can visit the Github repository of the original project in [here](https://github.com/john-smilga/react-course-v3/tree/main/12-comfy-store).